mahmoudsedek/ETL_Job_Threading/README.md

 # ETL_Job_Threading
-ETL job using native python and Pandas in a threading way
+ETL job using native python and Pandas in a Multithreading way

 This ETL job works in a smart way where each thread/worker simultaneously grabs chunks of data from a directory named ```input```, performs ETL and produces chunks of the **successful** processed data to a directory named ```output``` and also to the ```archive``` directory, and in case of **failure** it get moved to the ```error``` directory. <br />
 The degree of parallelism is given on the command line as an option to the ```program (-p)``` and the default is set to 3.